Frequently Asked Questions

 For answers related to the clinical practicum process, please contact Brittany Burdick at firstname.lastname@example.org.

 Are there scholarships available for students within the College of Health Science?

 Yes.
 Applications for scholarships are made available in March 1st and are due May 1st of each spring semester.
 Students who apply and are selected will receive their scholarship for the following academic year.

 - Student must be enrolled as an undergraduate student and in good standing with the university.

 - Student must have a declared major within the College of Health Science.

-- Recipients must be enrolled in a minimum of 15 units per semester (9 units for graduate students) and enrollment must include a minimum of 2 courses per semester that are listed in the university catalog as required courses for a major in the College of Health Science.
+- Recipients must be enrolled in a minimum of 15 units per semester and enrollment must include a minimum of 2 courses per semester that are listed in the university catalog as required courses for a major in the College of Health Science.

 - Applicant must be a U.S. citizen, permanent resident or eligible noncitizen.

 - Student must demonstrate high achievement in academics, community involvement, extra curricular activities, and purpose and vision.

 College of Health Science